Mediation EXPERIENCE YOU CAN COUNT ON

 What Are the Pros & Cons of Divorce Mediation?

-Mediation can offer the following benefits:
+Mediation offers the following benefits:

 • Mediation is less costly and time-consuming than a litigated divorce.